 Vitrectomy surgery requires a team approach.
 Before surgery, you will likely need to have a physical examination with your general doctor to identify and possibly treat any medical conditions.
 Your surgeon and anesthesiology team will decide whether local or general anesthesia is appropriate for you.
 Most vitrectomy surgeries are performed as outpatient procedures with local anesthesia, and the patient may go home the same day.
 The length of the operation varies from 20 minutes to several hours depending on your condition.
 Other procedures may be combined with your vitrectomy, including peeling membranes or laser application, depending on your specific needs.
 Your surgeon will perform your vitrectomy using a microscope and tiny instruments that are placed into your eye through small incisions in the sclera, the white part of your eye.

-If you have any questions or concerns about diabetic retinopathy treatment, please discuss them with your Retina Consultants of Texas physician.
+If you have any questions or concerns about treatment, please discuss them with your diabetic retinopathy specialist at Retina Consultants of Texas.